microsoft/promptflow-rag-project-template/README.md

 Microsft azure databases, such as cosmosdb mongodb vcore or postgres flex, also offer vector search capabilities that could be used in lieu of azure search.
 Please refer to vectordb-tools directory for the instructions.

 ## Developer guide

 For any contributions, please make sure to check the Python formatting with Black formatter.

 ## Contributing

+Let's Exapnd this repo to interesting and more complex rag-applications.

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us